ACU Internal Grants

 Math-Science Grants are designed to provide summer support for faculty to pursue scholarly research or creative activity.
 Eligible faculty include all full-time faculty in the Physical Sciences and Mathematics.

 The purpose of the competitive Pursuit Grants program is to provide funding to support student and faculty research, and to promote research presentation and publication.
-Full-time, tenure-track faculty may apply for funding to conduct research or creative endeavors.
+The Pursuit Research Grants are in the 5th and final year of the QEP program and will not be open for funding in the 2015-2016 academic year.

 Undergraduate Research Summer Student Stipend Grants